docker-archive/classicswarm/docs/plan-for-production.md

 with a single Swarm manager being the *primary*, and all others being *secondaries*.

-Swarm secondary managers operate as *warm standby's*, meaning they run in the background of the primary Swarm manager.
+Swarm secondary managers operate as *warm standbies*, meaning they run in the background of the primary Swarm manager.
 The secondary Swarm managers are online and accept commands issued to the cluster, just as the primary Swarm manager.
 However, any commands received by the secondaries are forwarded to the primary